cort-of-keo/obr-DS-dice-main/docs/store.md

 ![Example](/docs/roll.png)

 Set characteristic score, double edge/bane, edge/bane, and/or skilled.

 ![Example](/docs/Bonus.png)

 When using the power roll button the tier result, including for the double edge/bane mechanic, will be displayed.
 Critical Hits! (natural 19 or 20) are detected and displayed.
 The expaned results show if the tier has changed from a double edge/bane:

 ![Example](/docs/results-expanded.png)

+For abilities the allow you to roll 3d10 and pick the lowest/highest you can pick up the relevant d10 and re-roll it.

 For more info on how the base Owlbear Rodeo Dice extension works check out the orininal [repo](https://github.com/owlbear-rodeo/dice).